CPHCloud/woocommerce-subshops/README.md

 WSS lets you handle multiple shops within one instance of WooCommerce.
 Shops can be private or public and products can be assigned to multiple shops.

 ###Roadmap
+* Tighter integration with WP backend (Reports per shop, shop filters in orders, etc.)
+* Make it work with permalinks off
 * Testing
 * More testing
-* Tighter integration with WP backend (Reports per shop, shop filters in orders, etc.)
-* Lots more
+* Lots more testing

 ###Want to get involved?
 If you want to contribute to this plugin please submit a pull request or send me a message.
 All code contributions, constructive comments and general help is greatly appreciated.
 Thank you :)